Egocentrism: During childhood

 According to George Butterworth and Margaret Harris, during childhood, one is usually unable to distinguish between what is subjective and objective.
-According to Piaget, "an egocentric child assumes that other people see, hear, and feel exactly the same as the child does."

 Jean Piaget (1896–1980) developed a theory about the development of human intelligence, describing the stages of cognitive development.
 He claimed that early childhood is the time of pre-operational thought, characterized by children's inability to process logical thought.
-According to Piaget, one of the main obstacles to logic that children possess includes centration, "the tendency to focus on one aspect of a situation to the exclusion of others."
-A particular type of centration is egocentrism – literally, "self-centeredness."
+According to Piaget, one of the main obstacles to logic that children possess includes centration, "the tendency to focus on one aspect of a situation to the exclusion of others".
+A particular type of centration is egocentrism – literally, "self-centeredness".
 Piaget claimed that young children are egocentric, capable of contemplating the world only from their personal perspective.
-For example, a three-year-old presented his mother a model truck as her birthday present; "he had carefully wrapped the present and gave it to his mother with an expression that clearly showed he expected her to love it."
+For example, a three-year-old presented his mother a model truck as her birthday present; "he had carefully wrapped the present and gave it to his mother with an expression that clearly showed he expected her to love it".
 The three-year-old boy had not chosen the present out of selfishness or greediness, but he simply failed to realize that, from his mother's perspective, she might not enjoy the model car as much as he would.

 Piaget was concerned with two aspects of egocentricity in children: language and morality.
 He believed that egocentric children use language primarily for communication with oneself.
 Piaget observed that children would talk to themselves during play, and this egocentric speech was merely the child's thoughts.
 He believed that this speech had no special function; it was used as a way of accompanying and reinforcing the child's current activity.
 He theorized that as the child matures cognitively and socially the amount of egocentric speech used would be reduced.
 However, Vygotsky felt that egocentric speech has more meaning, as it allows the child's growth in social speech and high mental development.
 In addition to Piaget's theory, he believed that when communicating with others, the child believes that others know everything about the topic of discussion and become frustrated when asked to give further detail.

 Piaget also believed that egocentrism affects the child's sense of morality.
 Due to egocentrism, the child is only concerned with the final outcome of an event rather than another's intentions.
 For example, if someone breaks the child's toy, the child would not forgive the other and the child would not be able to understand that the person who broke the toy did not intend to break it.
 This phenomenon can also be backed by the evidence from the findings of the case study by Nelson, who studied the use of motives and outcomes by young children as aiding to form their moral judgements.